Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 ```

 After the server is rebooted, install the following packages that will be used later when setting CPU core frequency
+Note: if your RT kernel version is newer than 5.15.0-1025, update the release version below accordingly

 ```
 sudo apt install linux-tools-5.15.0-1025-realtime